wuzhengy/TAU/README.md

 ---
 ## Mining Process sketch: Votings, chain choice and block generation.
 ```
-1. Mining process is a single process and does not own any threads.
+1. Mining process is a single process and does not generate any threads.
 It will talk to TAU DHT for requesting data and put data through a non-waiting call.

 3. Choose a Peer from  TAUpeers[`ChainID`]
    If chainID+Peer is requested within DefaultBlockTime, go to (9)
-   // do not revisit same peer within default block time
+   // not revisit same peer within default block time

 4. DHT_get(`TAUpk+chainID`); get `ChainID` tip block from DHT;
    if not_found go to (9);
    TAUpeers[ChainID][Peer].update(timestamp) // for verifying the revisit time
-5. if not find longest chain in 2x block windows, then self mining ????

 6. if received block shows a valid higher difficulty than current difficulty  {
     if the fork happens in the voting range,